 How did we find out the reality about elephant trekking in Thailand?

-We arrived in Thailand without any knowledge about this topic whatsoever, having only seen other traveller’s pictures on an elephant’s back describing it as a lifetime experience.
-We did not have any formed opinion about elephant trekking in Thailand and if the opportunity had come up, we would have probably done this tour.
+We arrived in Thailand without any knowledge about this topic whatsoever.
+All we knew was from other traveller’s pictures on an elephant’s back describing it as a lifetime experience.
+We did not have any formed opinion about elephant trekking in Thailand.
+Surely, if the opportunity had come up, we would have probably done this tour.

 Until one day, while driving our scooter through Koh Lanta Island, where we lived for a month, we saw many elephants chained with very limited mobility.
 That had caught our attention, mainly because the animals had a really sad-looking.
 We felt sorry for that and decided to research about the topic.

 The more we read, the more we realised that the situation is actually a lot worse than we have thought.
 We have even found out about cases of abuse during the trekking, having the mahout beating the animal right there in front of everybody because the elephant refused to walk at the demanded speed.